kgstorm/home-assistant-calorie-tracker/README.md

 - Set your starting weight, goal weight, and daily calorie goals.
 - Includes a Home Assistant side panel to view/edit all data.
 - Supports multiple profiles for different users.
-- With an LLM conversation agent (such as OpenAI Conversation) you can:
+- With an LLM conversation agent you can:
     - Log calories, exercise, and weight with your voice assistant
     - The LLM can also estimate calories from descriptions (better datails for better estimate)
     - Log calories by taking a picture of food (LLM must support image inputs)